SathyaprakashraiS/THREAD-ONLY-SEARCH/README.md

 # THREAD-ONLY-SEARCH
 Thread only search is a search algorithm i came up to overcome the problems that we face using DFS(depth first search) and BFS(Breadth first search) algorithms

-## The problems encountered using BFS AND DFS are
+## The problems encountered using BFS AND DFS
 1>Takes Long time for search all nodes present
 2>Cant handle edge cases
 3>May result in infinite loop